fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 always the same.
 For example, an application might load a list of data first and then later make a request for details about one item in that list.
-Then only the state of the item, and not the collection, should be `FilledSyncing`.
+Then only the  item, not the collection, should be in the `FilledSyncing` state.

 General and specific states are achieved by creating a cache of caches.
 Imagine that we are fetching data from a People API.